Simon Wiscombe is a designer who focuses on playful and innovative experiences.

 He has an MFA in Interactive Media from USC’s School of Cinematic Arts, where he was a recipient of the Annenberg Graduate Fellowship in Cinematic Arts.

-For collaboration and work opportunities, fill out the contact form or email wiscombe [at] gmail [dot] com
+For speaking, collaboration and work opportunities, email wiscombe [at] gmail [dot] com